 Family and friends are an important part of the caring cycle, before, during and after your procedure.
 At Torbay Hospital, we are committed to providing the best care for our patients.
-Family are some of the most important members of the care-giving team.
+As family, you are some of the most important members of the care giving team.